History of the Institute of Physics

 100 incredible years of physics and the IOP

 2020 marks the 100th anniversary of the IOP.
-As part of our celebrations we invited six members of the IOP to give their personal view of their discipline across the last hundred years; the physicists who inspired them and the discoveries and innovations that have helped shape our lives.
-Read more.
+As part of our celebrations we invited six members of the IOP to give their personal view of their discipline across the last 100 years; the physicists who inspired them and the discoveries and innovations that have helped shape our lives.
+Read more about 100 incredible years of physics and the IOP.